hfang821/Movie_Viewer/README.md

 * Choose a clone option from the "Movie_Viewer" repository (either HTTPS or SSH should work)
 * In Gitbash, type "git clone HTTPS or SSH"
 * Once the clone is successful, navigate to the root directory of this repo.
+* Enter `npm install` into the terminal to install `concurrently` for running both front & back ends.
 * Enter `npm run install` into the terminal to install all dependencies linked in the `package.json` file (both client and server sides).

 ## How to Use: